RubixDev/Inventorio/README.md

 * Mending will mend tools in the Toolbelt before going into player's XP bar
 * Axe will be used as a melee weapon in the sword slot is empty
 * Hoe Toolbelt slot accepts shears.
 Sword Toolbelt slot accepts Trident.
-* Toolbelt slots accept modded tools as long as they inherit from vanilla tool classes
+* Toolbelt slots accept modded tools as long as they inherit from vanilla tool classes.

 #### Utility Belt
 An Offhand replacement with a dedicated hotbar of 4 slots that can be scrolled through independently, and which skips the empty slots.